btfranklin/cached_pipeline/README.md

-# Cached Pipeline
+# Pickled Pipeline

 A Python package for caching repeat runs of pipelines that have expensive operations along the way.

 ## Overview

-`cached_pipeline` provides a simple and elegant way to cache the outputs of functions within a pipeline, especially when those functions involve expensive computations, such as calls to Large Language Models (LLMs) or other resource-intensive operations.
+`pickled_pipeline` provides a simple and elegant way to cache the outputs of functions within a pipeline, especially when those functions involve expensive computations, such as calls to Large Language Models (LLMs) or other resource-intensive operations.
 By caching intermediate results, you can save time and computational resources during iterative development and testing.

 ## Features